QuentinRa/blog.quentinra.dev/programming-languages/high-level/kotlin/index.md

 }
 ```

-The syntax below is a shortcut to declare the getter.
+The syntax above is a shortcut to declare the getter below:

 ```kotlin
 val list : List<Int>